maraino/go-mock/README.md

 	m.When("Get", "another-test-key").Return(123, nil)
 	m.When("Get", mock.Any).Return(nil, errors.New("not-found"))

+If no return values are set, the method will return 0 for numeric types, false for bools, "" for strings and nil for errors or any other type.

 ### func (f *MockFunction) ReturnToArgument(n int, v interface{}) *MockFunction

 Defines a special return parameter to an argument of the function.
 We can also chain